hattiechung/Paeruginosa_acute_infection/README.md

 Contains raw MIC data for all 420 Pseudomonas aeruginosa isolates sequenced on the Illumina platform, measured on the Vitek machine at the clinical microbiology lab of Boston Children's Hospital.
 #### MIC_data/CLINICAL_MICs.csv
 Contains clinical MIC data used for measuring antibiotic resistance during the acute infection, using a single or handful of clinical isolates that were collected by clinical staff (and not sequenced for this study)

+### reference_genomes
+Contains fasta and genbank file corresponding to each patient-specific reference genome.
+Patient reference genomes were constructed from PacBio long-read sequencing of a single isolate from day 1.
+The genbank files in this directory were used for all analyses in the paper.
+Fasta file and NCBI annotated versions of all reference genomes are found at Sequence Read Archive PRJNA638217 (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA638217).

 ## Code
 #### dMRCA_analysis.ipynb